 You can also use the perfection game as an exercise in an agile retrospective, by asking the team members to:

 - Rate the iteration: How good did they do as a team on a scale from 1-10 where 10 is being a perfect team?

-- State what they like: What went good, and what made it so good?
+- State what went good, and what made it so good?

-- Suggest what to do to make it perfect: What can be improved in the next iteration?
+- Suggest what to do to make it perfect: What can the team do in the next iteration to improve?